-- This study performs an assessment of cloud properties from three reanalysis datasets (i.e., the CRA, ERA5, and MERRA-2) 380 with the Himawari-8 satellite observation by a radiance-based approach.
-The atmospheric and cloud variables in the reanalysis are converted into BTs or reflectance, with the help of a reasonable cloud and atmosphere coupled method and the widely used forward RTM (i.e., CRTM), and they are compared and analysed with the satellite direct observations. - The assessment indicates that the atmospheric and cloud characteristics from CRA, ERA5, and MERRA-2 are mostly depicted.
-The BTs in the IR window channels (i.e., 11.2- and 8.6-μm) and reflectance in the 0.64-μm channel reveal the excellent TCC and mid-layer in CRA.
-For the results in MERRA-2, the low-layer clouds are more reasonable than clouds over other layers, and the widespread overestimated TCC is mostly caused by the overestimation of mid- and high-layer clouds.
-From the results in the 6.2-μm channel, obvious overestimated mid to high-layer water vapor is shown in CRA and MERRA-2, whereas it is underestimated in ERA5 over most regions.
-The BTD comparisons of 6.2 11.2-μm further suggest that ERA5 has the most reasonable overshooting cloud top structures and distributions.
-The reflectance in the 1.6-μm channel and the BTDs of 8.6 11.2-μm reflect the overestimated water vapor pixels over the ocean region in ERA5 and - MERRA-2.
-However, it is slightly different over the center of the cyclone because more ice cloud pixels are depicted in ERA5 reanalysis.
+This study performs an evaluation of cloud properties from three reanalysis datasets (i.e., CRA, ERA5, and MERRA-2) with the Himawari-8 satellite observation by the radiance-based approach.
+The atmospheric and cloud variables in the reanalysis are converted into BTs or reflectance with the help of the coupling between the reanalysis and RTM (i.e., CRTM), and the simulated radiative values are compared and analysed with the direct satellite observations.

+The atmospheric and cloud characteristics from CRA, ERA5, and MERRA-2 are mostly represented.
+The BTs in the IR window channels (i.e., 11.2- and 8.6-μm) and reflectance in the 0.64-μm channel reveal the excellent TCC and mid-layer cloud in CRA.
+For MERRA-2, the low-layer clouds are more reasonable than clouds over other layers, and the widespread overestimated TCC is mostly caused by the overestimation of mid- and high-layer clouds.
+The BTD comparisons of 6.2 - 11.2-μm further suggest that ERA5 has the most reasonable overshooting cloud top structures and distributions.
+The reflectances in the 1.6-μm channel and the BTDs of 8.6 - 11.2-μm reflect the overestimated water vapor pixels over the ocean region in ERA5 and MERRA-2.
+However, it is slightly different over the center of the cyclone because more ice cloud pixels are depicted in MERRA-2 reanalysis.
-Generally, the CRA, ERA5, and MERRA-2 are all capable of representing the atmospheric and cloud characteristics over the Himawari-8 observed region.
-Seasonal variation features over time are shown in a long-time assessment.
-The larger

-- 395 statistical errors occur over the oceanic region around the equator and areas with complex surface features, because of the complex atmospheric and cloud structures, and the limitation of in-site observations that can be assimilated into the reanalysis.
-The largest correlation coefficients of 0.80 and 0.90 between the simulations and observations in the IR window and water vapor channels, respectively, demonstrating that the ERA5 reanalysis achieves the generally best simulations.
-The results for CRA also reveal reasonable simulations, and they are close to those in ERA5, whereas for MERRA-2 reanalysis, - 400 the deviations are slightly larger.
-It should be noticed that both ERA5 and CRA reanalysis consider the Himawari-8 observations for assimilation (see Section 2), whereas the MERRA-2 does not.
-This may be one of the reasons that MERRA-2 has relatively poor performance on cloud representation in the Asia region.
+Generally, the CRA, ERA5, and MERRA-2 are all capable for representing the atmospheric and cloud characteristics over the Himawari-8 observed region.
+The larger statistical errors occur over the oceanic region around the equator and areas with complex surface features, because of the complex atmospheric and cloud structures, and the limitation of in-situ observations that can be assimilated into the reanalysis.
+The largest correlation coefficients of 0.80 and 0.90 between the observations and simulations in the IR window and water vapor channels, respectively, demonstrating that ERA5 achieves the generally best accuracy.
+The results for CRA also reveal reasonable simulations, and they are close to those in ERA5, whereas for MERRA-2, the deviations are slightly larger.
+It should be noticed that both ERA5 and CRA reanalysis consider the Himawari-8 observation for assimilation (see Section 2), whereas the MERRA-2 does not.
+This may be one of the reasons that MERRA-2 has relatively poor performance on cloud representation over the East Asia.

-Compared with the assessment by satellite retrieved cloud products, the feasible direct comparison of radiative parameters provides a more reasonable evaluation of the microphysical and radiative properties of the atmospheric and cloud properties from the reanalysis.
-It effectively avoids many uncertainties associated with satellite retrieved products, such as the scattering properties of cloud model, retrieval algorithms, and platforms, and more interesting results and information are

-- obtained.
-Although the discussion in this manuscript is focus on the observed region of Himawari-8 satellite on cloudy atmosphere, this approach can be applied to perform the evaluation of more parameters (e.g., cloud, aerosol, precipitation, and so on) from different atmospheric datasets or modeled results.
-The radiance-based approach is a reasonable choice for - 410 the evaluation to avoid uncertainties due to retrieval products, and its drawbacks may be investigated in further studies.
-For, examples, differences between simulated and observed radiances can be contributed by both cloud and atmospheric variables, and these may be distinguished by considering the same atmospheric profiles in the RTM simulation.
-We believe more reasonable and qualitative analysis and interested information should be investigated and detected in the future, and it should have a chance to contribute to the improvement of cloud properties in regional or global models and the designation of - 415 observations.
+Compared with the evaluation by satellite retrieved cloud products, the direct comparison of radiative parameters provides a more reasonable assessment of the microphysical and radiative properties of the atmospheric and cloud properties from the reanalysis.
+It effectively avoids uncertainties associated with satellite retrieval, such as the scattering properties of cloud model, retrieval algorithms, and platforms.
+Meanwhile, there are also some drawbacks for the radiance-based model that should be considered in future studies.
+For examples, differences between simulated and observed radiances can be contributed by both cloud and atmospheric variables, which can hardly be separated, and these may be distinguished by considering the same atmospheric profiles in the RTM simulation.
+Last but not least, although the focus of this manuscript is on the observed region of Himawari-8 satellite and cloudy atmospheres, this approach can be applied for more parameters (e.g., cloud, aerosol, precipitation, and so on) over any region with satellite observations available.
+Furthermore, the radiance-based evaluation should also be possibility to be used to the improvement of cloud properties in the reanalysis as well as in regional or global models, and to the design of observations.

-Data availability.
+390 Data availability.